Abdirashid26/Abdirashid26/README.md

 # 💫 About Me:
 👯 Solution Provider - I specialize in backend development with a focus on fintech solutions.
 With expertise in Kotlin, Java, and Spring Boot, I create scalable and high-performance systems.
-My experience spans event-driven architectures with Apache Kafka, cloud solutions with AWS, and integrating payment gateways like M-Pesa using the Daraja API.
+My experience spans event-driven architectures with Apache Kafka, cloud solutions with AWS, and integrating payment gateways.
 I’m skilled in both SQL and NoSQL databases, and I’m passionate about designing efficient microservices architectures.

 # 💻 Tech Stack: